witseie-elen4010/2022-group-lab-016/coding_style_guide.md

 - One statement is allowed per line, then followed by a line-break.
 - No space should be placed between a function name and the opening bracket when declaring or calling a function.
 - A single space indention should be placed between the closing round bracket and the curly bracket when defining a function, this applies to all other objects that uses curly brackets for scope definition.

-###Node.js###

-The following styles will be adopted for Node.js

-- 2 speces for indentation.
-- Use UNIX-style newlines (\n).
-- No trailing whitespaces.
-- 80 characters per line.
-- Use single quotes, unless when you are writing JSON.
-- Opening braces go on the same line as the statement.
-- Declare one variable per statement.
-- Use lowerCamelCase for variables, properties and function names.
-- Use UpperCamelCase for class names.
-- Use UPPERCASE for constants.
-- Do not extend built-in native JavaScript objects.